by Celeste Lipford and Terry Lipford - last updated on 5/15/2025

 The Cavallino Ristorante Trattoria dei Pescatori is to the right in the second image.
 The tree covered area is their outside seating area.

 The trail started just to the right of the hotel awning area for our hike up to the Castello di Vezio.
-That trail was a serious challenge, due to heat wave that was taking place plus the steepness of the trail!
+That trail was a serious challenge, due to the heat wave that was taking place plus the steepness of the trail!

 Before we started to walk about Bellaggio, we decided to take one of those touristy small train car tours around the peninsula.
 This worked out quite well, because the tour driver obviously knows Bellaggio a lot better than we do, and we saw quite a bit more than we would have if we had been walking.